 Synthetic paint sealants come in a range of different forms.
 Some look like paste waxes because they are solid and come in times, whereas others come in bottles and are liquid.

 Ceramic Coating Overview

 Ceramic coatings form a very durable and transparent layer over your car’s surface.
 They usually consist of “nanoparticles” which are very small particles that coat your car to form an incredibly tough protective layer.

-Ceramic coatings usually come in a small bottle and are in a liquid format.
-They are coated evenly over the surface using a foam applicator and left to cure.
+Ceramic coatings come in a small glass bottle and are always in a liquid format.
+They are coated evenly over the surface using an applicator and left to flash (typically for 30-90 seconds).
 The excess is then removed with a microfiber towel.